noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 **Pros :thumbsup::**

-- nothing is "hidden": it's even better than with the previous example, as we can follow the Mocha `expect` syntax (if you're into this 😉)
+- Nothing is "hidden."
+It's even better than the previous example, as we can follow the Mocha `expect` syntax (if you're into this 😉).
-- it's self-sufficient: no side effect or closure requirements here
+- It's self-sufficient.
+No side effects or closure requirements here.
-- :heavy_plus_sign: it isn't isolated
+- :heavy_plus_sign: It isn't isolated.
-- :heavy_plus_sign: it's simple 💋 (added logic is minimal)
+- :heavy_plus_sign: It's simple 💋.
+(Added logic is minimal.)

 **Cons :thumbsdown::**

-- you can only provide one test at a time
+- You can only provide one test at a time.
-- it doesn't require to test every covered aspect of the behavior
+- It doesn't require testing every aspect of the behavior.
-- it doesn't define any order
+- It doesn't define any order.
-- you have to rewrite every spec description, setup and tear down every time
+- You have to rewrite every spec description, setup and tear down every time.

 **Conclusion**

-This approach often has my preference.
-It's simple, self explicit **and** permits to define shared behaviors in separated files.
+This approach is often my preference.
+It's simple, explicit **and** permits definition of shared behaviors in separate files.

-Yet, I only use it if this last point is an absolute requirement!
+Yet, I only use it if separate files is an absolute requirement.

 ### The power of closures

-If it isn't, you can simply use the lambda closure to share data between your shared behavior.
-Take the first example, from the Mocha Wiki.
-If you took a look at the original one, you may have noticed that `user.test.js` and `admin.test.js` are actually in a single file, `test.js`. `User` and `Admin` being from the same "feature scope", it feels indeed logical to test those two as one.
+If it isn't, simply use the lambda closure to share data between your shared behaviors.
+Take the first example, from the Mocha Wiki. `user.test.js` and `admin.test.js` are actually in a single file, `test.js`. `User` and `Admin` are from the same "feature scope," so it feels right and logical to test those two as one.

-Following this idea, let's refactor a little.
+With this idea, let's refactor a little.

 ```javascript
 let userLike;